MBSC CODE OF CONDUCT

 GENERAL GUIDELINES ON ACCEPTABLE BEHAVIOUR

-- All sailors are expected to arrive on time.
-The course will start at 9.30 am and finish at 4.30 pm, except for Cara na Mara, which finishes at 2.30pm.
-Lunch is from 12.30 pm to 1.30 pm (possibly a little earlier for Cara na Mara – this is tbc).
+All sailors are expected to arrive on time.
+For Levels 1 to 4 the course will start at 9.30 am and finish at 4.30 pm.
+Lunch is from 12.30 pm to 1.30 pm.
+For Taste of Sailing (Cara) Morning sessions will start at 9:30am and finish at 12:30pm.
+Afternoon will start 1:30pm at and finish at 4:30pm.
 Sailors are not allowed home or to the park at lunchtime except with a permission note from their parents.

 SERIOUS BREACHES OF BEHAVIOUR